 We conduct a multi-year analysis to identify the resources required to maintain your network at specific condition levels.
 This analysis can also identify projects that optimize the budgets available in each of the analysis years.

 We can provide customized training to your agency on all aspects of pavement management, from software use to the overall pavement management strategy.

-Update the City's pavement management system and provide required reports on a routine basis.
+Update the City's pavement management system with current condition data and provide required reports on a routine basis.